shettyshrikanth/redson/README.md

 // as parameter.
 List<E> remove(int index)
 ```
-Clearly, these 2 signatures clashe on return type and we have to choose one!
-So we choosen not to implement the List interface and picked the second signature.
+Clearly, these 2 signatures clash on return type and we have to choose one!
+So we chose not to implement the List interface and picked the second signature.
 This choice of making our JsonArray not implementing the List interface among others, de facto made redson not to follow this JSR.
 However, we took inspiration from it and many of redson methods names were directly inspired by this JSR.

 ## Quickstart